 In a recent article, Paul Andrews who is an evolutionary biologist at McMaster University noted that millions of people all over the world are prescribed these drugs, and they take them in the hope that they will be effective.
 However, “we need to be much more cautious about the widespread use of these drugs.”

-Lasting Side Effects
+Lasting Physical Side Effects

 Among adults, it has been established that some antidepressants diminish sexual interest, satisfaction, desire, and performance.
 Men may suffer delayed or no ejaculation while women may fail to reach an orgasm.

 There are other side effects that users of antidepressants may have to contend with: drug interaction.
 Because these drugs are metabolized in the liver by a group of enzymes called cytochrome P450 system just like other drugs, they may interact if taken at the same time.
-This risk is, however eliminated or reduced when patient discloses their medical information to their doctor.
+This risk is, however, eliminated or reduced when a patient discloses their medical information to their doctor.

 The elderly have an even more difficult time with these drugs as their liver is not as effective as that of the younger.
-According to McMaster University, some of the risks antidepressants pose to the older patients include abnormal bleeding, stroke, and premature death.
+According to McMaster University, some of the risks antidepressants pose to older patients include abnormal bleeding, stroke, and premature death.

 Psychological Side Effects

 While effects such as weight gain have been documented and have been known for a long time, it is becoming clear now that some of the patients using these drugs report psychological side effects that go ignored or unnoticed.
-A study done in New Zealand titled “Adverse Emotional and Interpersonal Effects Reported by 1829 New Zealanders While Taking Antidepressants” found that after being on antidepressants for 5 years, over half the subjects, aged between 18 and 25, reported suicidal thoughts.
+A study was done in New Zealand titled “Adverse Emotional and Interpersonal Effects Reported by 1829 New Zealanders While Taking Antidepressants” found that after being on antidepressants for 5 years, over half the subjects, aged between 18 and 25, reported suicidal thoughts.
 They also reported these side effects: